-Because of its expansiveness and diverse attenties, ProductCon is definitely a product management conference you’ll want to consider.
+Because of its expansiveness and diverse attendees, ProductCon is definitely a product management conference you’ll want to consider.

-There’s nothing really outspoken about this conference other than the fact that it’s typically pretty easy to get to for most people, and it doesn’t take up more than a day.
+There’s nothing really outspoken about this conference other than that it’s typically pretty easy to get to for most people, and it doesn’t take up more than a day.

-Hosted by Product School, this conference has a very unique place in the world of product management conferences, and should be on everyone’s list for 2020.
+Hosted by Product School, this conference has a unique place in the world of product management conferences and should be on everyone’s list for 2020.

 The goal of The Product Event is to engage all product managers through leadership to motivate thought and inspire positive change.

 Hosted in Chicago for the past 11 years, product managers, designers, innovators, marketers, and many more have found themselves attending this event.

 Each year has a theme, and this year, you’ll get some massive insight into product management from 2 angles: AI & advanced tech and experience design.
 But besides that, the focus will be on leadership in product management and the fundamentals of being a product manager.